SanshanGan/salesforce-notes/notes/OM&LB.md

 ## 3. Lightning App Builder

+> Allow you to refine the appearance of org to make it easier and more accessible to users

+### Page Configuration

-> Used to configure the Lightning Record Page
+> Can be used to configure the Lightning Record Page

-Lightning record page and actual page layout
+- Page Structure
+- Components
+- Component Visibility
+- Actions
+- Dynamic Actions

+### Feature

+- Form factor
+- Page analysis
+- Assignment
+- Org default
+- App default
+- App, record type, profile

 ### Pages to create: